michaelgrosner/tribeca/README.md

  Optional:

- * See `./K.sh --help` to trade or `make help` to develop.
+ * See at least once `./K.sh --help` to trade or `make help` to develop.

+ * Use your own HTTP Basic Authentication credentials with `--user` and `--pass` arguments.

- * Use your own SSL certificate with `--ssl-crt` and `--ssl-key`, see [web ui](https://github.com/ctubio/Krypto-trading-bot#web-ui) section.
-Otherwise, the insecure built-in certificate is a fully featured default openssl, that you may just need to authorise in your browser.
+ * Use your own SSL certificate with `--ssl-crt` and `--ssl-key` arguments.<br>Otherwise, the insecure built-in certificate is fully featured, but you may need to authorise it in your browser.<br>If you want to generate your own certificate see [SSL for internal usage](https://www.akadia.com/services/ssh_test_certificate.html).<br>In case you really want to use plain HTTP, use `--without-ssl` argument.

 ### Upgrade to the latest commit